 Public School Parent centers around the collision of public and private spheres of influence as experienced through the lens of a public school parent.
 Using irony and satire, the project calls into question current standards and practices in public schools, specifically related to the business and politics of education— and ultimately how that interrupts the individualized nature of human development and intellectual growth.

-Possession: a game of negotiation and ritual Designer, UF Counseling and Wellness Center
+Dan Ypsilanti Possession: a game of negotiation and ritual Designer, UF Counseling and Wellness Center

 Possession is investigation into interpersonal social dynamics by way of a board game.
 The board game, as well as supplementary materials, are designed to serve as a negotiating tools to facilitate discussion between the players of the game.
 The audience for the game are people who share personal space but not necessarily common possessions.
 In short they are people who live together, but may disagree about each other’s belongings. !
 “Possession” aims to make evident the link between popular gaming mechanisms (dice, cards, etc) and ancient divination rites through an investigation of the use and purpose of arrows as both physical and symbolic objects.
 Arrows, real and symbolic have related to concepts of hunting, ownership, sight, authority, and presence throughout history and it is my purpose to bring these concepts full circle by creating a situation through the board game where players can address concerns about each other’s possession.
 Thus the game returns to the ritual, the hunt becomes a discussion and ownership is succeeded through negotiation.